Mauricio Balter: Career

-Rabbi Balter served as general director of the Sephardi community in Bogota, Colombia and director of religious affairs of the Salta and Tucuman communities in Argentina upon graduating from university.
+Balter served as general director of the Sephardi community in Bogotá, Colombia and director of religious affairs of the Salta and San Miguel de Tucumán communities in Argentina upon graduating from university.
 After receiving his smicha in 1991, he served at the Or Hadash community in Buenos Aires, Argentina.
 During this period he was responsible for supporting the many families of those killed in the AMIA Bombing, an attack on the building of the Jewish community in Argentina, taking care of spiritual services.
 He was the first director of the Masorti Movement in Argentina.
 In total, he was involved in public activity in South America for fourteen years.

-After immigrating to Israel in the summer of 1995 with his wife Bilha and their two daughters, he was appointed Rabbi of the Kiryat Bialik Masorti community.
+After immigrating to Israel in the summer of 1995 with his wife Bilha and their two daughters, he was appointed rabbi of the Kiryat Bialik Masorti community.
 He held the position for fifteen years.
 Since 1997, he has coordinated with the Jewish Agency on the topic of Aliyah of Masorti/Conservative Jews from around the world, bringing five hundred families from Argentina between 1997 and 2007, around the years of the severe economic crisis of 1998–2002.
-Rabbi Balter and his wife, helped with the conversions of some of these individuals who made Aliya from Latin America, as part of the Joint Institute for Jewish Studies.
+Balter and his wife helped with the conversions of some of these individuals who made Aliya from Latin America, as part of the Joint Institute for Jewish Studies.
 However, some of these conversions were not approved.
 During the Second Lebanon War, he coordinated his congregation's state of Emergency and provided spiritual support to residents of Kiryat Bialik.
 In 1999, Balter was one of the first six non-Orthodox representatives to join a religious council in Israel, and took a seat in Kiryat Bialik.
 In early 2003, he was elected president of the Rabbinical Assembly in Israel, a role he held for six terms.
 He is also a member of the executive committee member of the World Rabbinical Assembly.
 He was elected to the Zionist General Council in 2006 and served until 2012.
 Rabbi Balter was vice chairman of the Masorti/Conservative Movement in Israel and secretary and member of the administrative committee and executive council of the International Rabbinical Assembly, New York.
 He was also chairman of the Siddur and Machzor Committee at the Rabbinical Assembly Israel.

 As chairman of the Liturgy Committee of the Masorti Movement in Israel, he headed the team that prepared and conducted I and my prayers: an Israeli arrangement, an Israeli Masorti Siddur that was published in 2009.
 In 2010, he left Kiryat Bialik and moved to Be'er Sheva, where he was appointed Rabbi of K. Eshel Avraham, the largest conservative community in southern Israel, serving the community for 7 years until 2017.
 Since 2017, he has served as executive director of Masorti Olami and MERCAZ Olami.